PulsarSwap/Pulsar-Docs/versioned_docs/version-v1/01-protocol-overview/02-smart-contracts.md

 [`OrderPool.sol`](https://github.com/PulsarSwap/TWAMM-Contracts/blob/master/contracts/libraries/OrderPool.sol)

 The main abstraction for implementing long-term orders is the `OrderPool`.
-The order pool represents a set of long term orders, which sell a given token to the embedded AMM at a constant rate.
-The token pool also handles the logic for the distribution of sales proceeds to the owners of the long term orders.
+The order pool represents a set of long-term orders, which sell a given token to the embedded AMM at a constant rate.
+The token pool also handles the logic for the distribution of sales proceeds to the owners of the long-term orders.

-The distribution of rewards is done through a modified version of algorithm from [Scalable Reward Distribution](https://uploads-ssl.webflow.com/5ad71ffeb79acc67c8bcdaba/5ad8d1193a40977462982470_scalable-reward-distribution-paper.pdf) on the Ethereum Blockchain.
-Since order expiries are decoupled from reward distribution in the TWAMM model, the modified algorithm needs to keep track of additional parameters to compute rewards correctly.
+The distribution of proceeds is done through a modified version of algorithm from [Scalable Reward Distribution](https://uploads-ssl.webflow.com/5ad71ffeb79acc67c8bcdaba/5ad8d1193a40977462982470_scalable-reward-distribution-paper.pdf) on the Ethereum Blockchain.
+Since order expiries are decoupled from proceeds distribution in the TWAMM model, the modified algorithm needs to keep track of additional parameters to compute proceeds correctly.

 ## LongTermOrders

 [`LongTermOrders.sol`](https://github.com/PulsarSwap/TWAMM-Contracts/blob/master/contracts/libraries/LongTermOrders.sol)

 In addition to the [OrderPool](#orderpool), the `LongTermOrders` struck keep the state of the virtual order execution.
 Most importantly, it keep track of the last block where virtual orders were executed.
 Before every interaction with the embedded AMM, the state of virtual order execution is brought forward to the present block.
 We can do this efficiently because only certain blocks are eligible for virtual order expiry.
 Thus, we can advance the state by a full block interval in a single computation.
-Crucially, advancing the state of long term order execution is linear only in the number of block intervals since the last interaction with TWAMM, not linear in the number of orders.
+Crucially, advancing the state of long-term order execution is linear only in the number of block intervals since the last interaction with TWAMM, not linear in the number of orders.

 ## BinarySearchTree